dlt-hub/dlt/docs/website/docs/customization/incremental-loading.md

 		# as far as python is concerned, this variable behaves like
     # loaded_archives_cache = state['archives'] or []
-    # and when we can add to this list, and finally
+    # afterwards we can modify list, and finally
     # when the data is loaded, the cache is updated with our loaded_archives_cache

 		# get archives